kolonialno/troncos/README.md

 If you are running a critical service with high load in production, we recommend using GRPC.

-`TRACE_PORT` is usually 4317 when the Grafana agent is used to collect spans using GRPC.
+The port is usually `4317` when the Grafana agent is used to collect spans using GRPC.

 ```console